 Central Asian Innovation Hubs expands regional alliance as Tajikistan joins the platform

-The expanding alliance enhances Central Asia's status as a cohesive innovation region with a global presence.
-The Central Asian Innovation Hubs alliance is continuing its regional growth by welcoming Tajikistan as its latest member, a development that strengthens the vision of Central Asia as a connected, investable, and globally significant innovation area.
+The expanding alliance enhances Central Asia’s status as a cohesive innovation region with a global presence.
+The Central Asian Innovation Hubs alliance is continuing its regional growth, now including Tajikistan as its latest member — a development that bolsters the vision of Central Asia as an interconnected, investable, and globally significant innovation area.

-The memorandum was signed during the inaugural C5+1 Summit in Japan by Abdulakhad Kuchkarov, CEO of IT Park Uzbekistan; Magzhan Madiev, CEO of Astana Hub; and Temur Khisamutdinov, CEO of IT Park Dushanbe, marking Tajikistan's inclusion in the regional innovation framework.
-Consequently, startups from Tajikistan will have access to international acceleration programs, global technology exhibitions, and organized market-entry support offered within the alliance.
+The memorandum was signed at the inaugural C5+1 Summit in Japan by Abdulakhad Kuchkarov, CEO of IT Park Uzbekistan; Magzhan Madiev, CEO of Astana Hub; and Temur Khisamutdinov, CEO of IT Park Dushanbe, officially marking Tajikistan’s inclusion in the regional innovation platform.
+Consequently, startups from Tajikistan will have access to international acceleration programs, global technology exhibitions, and structured market-entry assistance offered within the alliance.

-Initiated during ICT Week Uzbekistan 2024 by IT Park Uzbekistan and Astana Hub, Central Asian Innovation Hubs was established to elevate the region on a global platform and to create practical connections between local startup ecosystems and leading international tech markets.
-From the beginning, the alliance has been structured as an execution-oriented platform—emphasizing measurable outcomes for founders and partners rather than mere declarations.
+Initiated during ICT Week Uzbekistan 2024 by IT Park Uzbekistan and Astana Hub, the Central Asian Innovation Hubs was established to elevate the region on a global platform and to create practical connections between local startup ecosystems and prominent international tech markets.
+From the beginning, the alliance was intended as an execution-focused platform — emphasizing measurable outcomes for founders and partners rather than mere declarations.

-In a brief timeframe, the alliance has achieved significant results.
-Over 100 startups from various parts of Central Asia have participated under the Central Asian Innovation Hubs banner at nine prominent international technology exhibitions, including Web Summit Lisbon, TechCrunch Disrupt, GITEX Global, WAIC Shanghai, InMerge, as well as London Tech Week and Eurasia Tech Week.
+In a brief period, the alliance has achieved significant results.
+Over 100 startups from across Central Asia have participated under the Central Asian Innovation Hubs banner in nine major international technology exhibitions, including Web Summit Lisbon, TechCrunch Disrupt, GITEX Global, WAIC Shanghai, InMerge, as well as London Tech Week and Eurasia Tech Week.

 These coordinated international efforts have greatly enhanced the visibility of Central Asian founders and established the region as a unified, emerging innovation market.

 In 2025, the alliance entered a new phase of growth centered on structured international market entry.
-Currently, more than 30 startups from Central Asia are expanding into key markets, including Kazakhstan, the UAE, and the United States.
+Currently, over 30 startups from Central Asia are expanding into key markets — including Kazakhstan, the UAE, and the United States.

-Market access has been enhanced through prominent initiatives such as Draper University (Hero Training), AlchemistX, and the Silicon Valley Residency, which offer Central Asian founders direct engagement with global mentors, investors, and early customers.
+Market access has been enhanced through prominent initiatives such as Draper University (Hero Training), AlchemistX, and the Silicon Valley Residency, which have provided Central Asian founders with direct engagement with global mentors, investors, and early customers.

-In the Middle East, the Tumar Innovation Hub was inaugurated during GITEX Global Dubai through a collaborative effort between IT Park Uzbekistan and Astana Hub, providing structured assistance for Central Asian startups entering the MENA market.
-Coinciding with the hub's launch, the Digital Startups Scale Up Program was introduced in Dubai and successfully completed by 10 Central Asian startups, representing a significant milestone in the region's coordinated international growth.
+In the Middle East, the Tumar Innovation Hub was inaugurated during GITEX Global Dubai through a collaborative effort between IT Park Uzbekistan and Astana Hub, offering structured assistance for Central Asian startups aiming to enter the MENA market.
+Concurrently, the hub's launch coincided with the rollout of the Digital Startups Scale Up Program in Dubai, which was successfully completed by 10 Central Asian startups, representing a significant milestone in the region's coordinated international growth.

-Furthermore, the alliance has extended to Shanghai, where the Khan-Tengri Innovation Hub has been established as the first platform linking the innovation ecosystems of Central Asia and China.
-The hub is set to host its inaugural acceleration program in early 2026, with eight Central Asian startups already chosen to participate.
+Furthermore, the alliance has extended its reach to Shanghai, where the Khan-Tengri Innovation Hub has been established as the first platform linking the innovation ecosystems of Central Asia and China.
+The hub is set to host its inaugural acceleration program in early 2026, with eight Central Asian startups already chosen to take part.

-Regional integration continues to be a fundamental aspect of the alliance.
+Regional integration has remained a fundamental aspect of the alliance.
 Through the Kazakhstan Market Entry Program, 10 Uzbek startups showcased their solutions to Kazakh partners, while 10 Kazakh startups ventured into Uzbekistan as part of the Digital Startup Awards acceleration track, fostering a reciprocal exchange of technology, talent, and market access within Central Asia.

 Reflecting on the alliance's expansion, Abdulakhad Kuchkarov, CEO of IT Park Uzbekistan, remarked that Tajikistan's inclusion exemplifies the pragmatic approach behind the Central Asian Innovation Hubs initiative.